 Displaying the Box and Whisker Plot by Using the Five-Number Summary

-Now that we have our five-number summary in places, we can begin creating our box and whisker plot.
+Now that we have our five-number summary in places, we can begin creating our box plot in Google Sheets.

 Here are the steps: